24seconds/orka/README.md

 ### Compatibility

-🌐 Because I use chromium, chrome and samsung browser, I tested those and it seems LocalDrop runs smoothly.
+🌐 Because I use chromium, chrome and samsung browser, I tested those and it seems Orka runs smoothly.

 ------